apache/trafficserver/doc/admin/faqs.en.rst

 -----------------------------------------------------------------------------------------------------------------------------------

-When a client disconnects during an HTTP operation, Traffic Server continues to download the object from the origin server for up to 10 seconds.
-If the transfer from the origin server completes successfully within 10 seconds after the client disconnect, then Traffic Server stores the object in cache.
-If the origin server download does *not* complete successfully within 10 seconds, then Traffic Server disconnects from the origin server and deletes the object from cache.
-Traffic Server does not store partial documents in the cache.
+When a client disconnects during an HTTP operation, Traffic Server can continue to download the object from the origin server, using the :ref:`background fill feature <background_fill>`.
+It will continue downloading based on the :ts:cv:`proxy.config.http.background_fill_active_timeout` and :ts:cv:`proxy.config.http.background_fill_completed_threshold` settings.

 Can Traffic Server cache Java applets, JavaScript programs, or other application files like VBScript?
 -----------------------------------------------------------------------------------------------------